AnadeOre/LaTeX-Guide/Guide/4- Lists.md

 <img alt="example" src="../Assets/4-Lists/Lists2.JPG">
 </div>

-Things are starting to get better now, but it is still kinda weird, what if I don't like the `-` in that second itemize (and I dont).
+Things are starting to get better now, but it is still kinda weird, what if I don't like the `-` in that second itemize (and I don't).
 Well luckily for us, there is a way to change that!!

 #### Changing items styles

-The only enviroments we will actually wanna change are `enumerate` and `itemize` because in the `description` one we can do whatever we want already.
+The only environments we will actually wanna change are `enumerate` and `itemize` because in the `description` one we can do whatever we want already.

 ###### **Changing `enumerate`**